Kiddush levana: Halakha

-Menahem Recanati (1223–1290) ruled that one should recite it outdoors, and Yaakov Levi Moelin (1365–1427) added that one should look directly at the moon and not through a window; both became standard Ashkenazic law, but Jacob Castro (1525–1610) cites them only as "some say".
+Menahem Recanati (1223–1290) ruled that one should recite it outdoors, Moses Fuller added that one should not stand under a roof, and Jacob Moelin (1365-1427) said to look directly at the moon and not through a window; all became standard Ashkenazic law, but the Tosafists write that "we do not know the reason for this custom" and Jacob Castro (1525–1610) cites it only as "some say".
 The Jews of Marrakesh and Tangier recited it on the synagogue roof, a practice also recorded in Bamberg.
-However, one who cannot go outside can recite it while looking through a window, although some write that one should open the window if possible.
+One who cannot go outside can recite it while looking through a window, although some write that one should open the window if possible.
 Solomon Luria would intentionally break with this tradition, reciting it by his window, Avrohom Yeshaya Karelitz and Yaakov Yisrael Kanievsky recited it from covered balconies, and when afflicted with arthritis Judah Obernik recited it without moving from his chair.
 The Jews of Belmonte would recite Kiddush levana inside their synagogue, as did the Jews of Syracuse, New York.
-The Jews of Frankfurt would likely have exited their ghetto to recite it in the open air.
+Debra Kaplan argues that the Jews of Frankfurt would likely have exited their ghetto to recite it in the open air, but Aryeh Leib of Binswangen recited it within the Prague ghetto, writing that "If you can tell that the moon is out by its light, but you cannot see it because of buildings or trees in the way, you may recite the blessing towards an empty sky".
 Obernik recited Kiddush levana even if the moon was mostly covered by clouds, but the common practice of today's Orthodox Jews is to wait for a clear night.
 Halakhists dispute whether a blind person is obligated to recite the blessing.